Eridanus (constellation)

 Eridanus is a constellation which stretches along the southern celestial hemisphere.
 It is represented as a river.
 One of the 48 constellations listed by the 2nd century AD astronomer Ptolemy, it remains one of the 88 modern constellations.
 It is the sixth largest of the modern constellations.
 The same name was later taken as a Latin name for the real Po River and also for the name of a minor river in Athens.

 Features

 The constellation of Eridanus, the river, as seen by the naked eye from northern latitudes.

+The constellation Eridanus showing the IAU boundaries, the constellation stick figure, and labels for its brightest stars.
+Astrophotograph by Eckhard Slawik, from NOIRLab's 88 Constellations project.

 Stars

 At its southern end is the magnitude 0.5 star Achernar, designated Alpha Eridani.
 It is a blue-white hued main sequence star 144 light-years from Earth, whose traditional name means "the river's end".
 Achernar is a very peculiar star because it is one of the flattest stars known.
 Observations indicate that its radius is about 50% larger at the equator than at the poles.
 This distortion occurs because the star is spinning extremely rapidly.

 There are several other noteworthy stars in Eridanus, including some double stars.
 Beta Eridani, traditionally called Cursa, is a blue-white star of magnitude 2.8, 89 light-years from Earth.
 Its place to the south of Orion's foot gives it its name, which means "the footstool".
 Theta Eridani, called Acamar, is a binary star with blue-white components, distinguishable in small amateur telescopes and 161 light-years from Earth.
 The primary is of magnitude 3.2 and the secondary is of magnitude 4.3.
 32 Eridani is a binary star 290 light-years from Earth.
 The primary is a yellow-hued star of magnitude 4.8 and the secondary is a blue-green star of magnitude 6.1.
 32 Eridani is visible in small amateur telescopes.
 39 Eridani is a binary star also divisible in small amateur telescopes, 206 light-years from Earth.
 The primary is an orange-hued giant star of magnitude 4.9 and the secondary is of magnitude 8.
 40 Eridani is a triple star system consisting of an orange main-sequence star, a white dwarf, and a red dwarf.
 The orange main-sequence star is the primary of magnitude 4.4, and the white secondary of magnitude 9.5 is the most easily visible white dwarf.
 The red dwarf, of magnitude 11, orbits the white dwarf every 250 years.
 The 40 Eridani system is 16 light-years from Earth. p Eridani is a binary star with two orange components, 27 light-years from Earth.
 The magnitude 5.8 primary and 5.9 secondary have an orbital period of 500 years.